Why businesses need a clear foundation before anything else

 What they actually have is a logo, a colour palette, and a website that looks the part — but underneath that, there’s very little clarity about who they are, what they stand for, or how they should show up.

-And that’s where the problem starts.
+That’s where the problem starts.

-A brand is not a visual exercise.
-It’s not something you “design” at the end of a process.
-It’s the foundation that informs every decision a business makes — from how it communicates, to who it attracts, to how it grows.
+It’s not something you design at the end of a process.
+It’s the foundation that informs how a business communicates, how it positions itself, and how it grows.

 The problem with surface-level branding

-It’s easy to see why businesses default to visuals.
+It’s easy to default to visuals.

 Design is tangible.
 It’s visible.
 It feels like progress.